GoogleCloudPlatform/document-intake-accelerator/README.md

   - On the Zone details page, click on zone name (will be created by the previous step, after registering Cloud Domain).
   - Add record set.
   - Select A from the Resource Record Type menu.
-- For IPv4 Address, enter the external IP address that have been reserved.
+- For IPv4 Address, enter the external IP address that has been reserved.

 You can use gcloud command to get information about reserved address.
 ```shell